aetomack/kasama/instructions.md

 ---

-## Assignment Structure
+## Structure

-The skeleton file is divided into several logical sections.
+The file is divided into several logical sections.
 Each part builds toward a functioning Wayland client capable of opening a window and rendering a surface.

 1. **Initialization** – Connect to the Wayland display using a UNIX domain socket.